Boomburb: Definition

 As of the 2000 Census, the United States contained 54 boomburbs, which accounted for about half of the 1990s growth in cities with between 100,000 and 500,000 residents.

 List of boomburbs

-Robert E. Lang of Metropolitan Institute at Virginia Tech lists 54 boomburbs as following:

-^Not on Robert E. Lang's original list.
+The Robert E. Lang of Metropolitan Institute at Virginia Tech listed 54 boomburbs.
+Further examples not on Robert E. Lang's original list are marked with an asterisk below.